What are split cilantro seeds?

 - Once removed from the blackout period, the plants grown from the split seeds had much straighter and more sturdy stems.

-For those reasons, we believe that split cilantro seeds are better to use than whole seeds when growing microgreens.
+For those reasons, we believe that split cilantro seeds are better than whole seeds when growing microgreens.

 The Home Microgreens Store Sells Split Cilantro Seeds

-Seeds come in pre-packaged sizes perfect for the Home Microgreens trays, 5 by 5 trays, 10 by 10 trays, as well as by the ounce.
+Seeds come in pre-packaged sizes perfect for the Home Microgreens trays, 10 by 10 trays, by the ounce, 4-ounce, and 1 -pound bags.

 Click the button to see all of the options.